Use one space between sentences

 Modern style guides recommend one space

-According to modern style guides, including The Associated Press Stylebook and the Chicago Manual of Style, you should use a single space after a full stop, question mark or exclamation mark.
+According to modern style guides, including the Australian Style manual and the American AP Stylebook and The Chicago Manual of Style, you should use a single space after a full stop, question mark or exclamation mark.

 ‘In typewritten (as distinct from typeset) material, it was customary to place two spaces after a colon, semicolon, full stop or other sentence-closing punctuation.
 Programs for word processing and desktop publishing offer more sophisticated, variable spacing, so this practice of double spacing is now avoided because it can create distracting gaps on a page.’